Lachaise's climbing mouse

 Lachaise's climbing mouse (Dendromus lachaisei) is a species of climbing mouse described by Denys and Aniskine in 2012.
 First discovered on the slopes of Mount Nimba, it is now believed that the species is extant within Guinea, Liberia and Cote d’Ivoire.

 Description

-The Lachaise's climbing mouse measures between 5.5 and 7.7 centimetres in body length, with a tail length of between 7.9 and 9.8 centimetres.
+Lachaise's climbing mouse measures between 5.5 and 7.7 cm in body length, with a tail length of between 7.9 and 9.8 cm.
 The upper section of the body is light brown, while the chest and stomach are whitish in colour.
 The species are distinguished from close relatives through the absence of a black stripe on the back, a lack of white spot on the muzzle, the presence of an additional toe, and cranial differences.

 Distribution and habitat

 Specimens caught to date have been located within the boundaries of the Mount Nimba Strict Nature Reserve, which overlaps the borders of Guinea, Liberia and Cote d’Ivoire.
 The mouse tends to frequent montane savannah plains, lowland and montane tropical forest and cultivated banana and quinine plantations.